Pylons/pyramid/docs/narr/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If your Windows system doesn't have a Python interpreter, you'll need to
-install it by downloading a Python 3.x-series interpreter executable from
+install it by downloading a Python 2.x- or 3.x-series interpreter executable
-`python.org's download section <https://www.python.org/downloads/>`_ (the files
+from `python.org's download section <https://www.python.org/downloads/>`_ (the
-labeled "Windows Installer").
-Once you've downloaded it, double click on the
+files labeled "Windows Installer").
+Once you've downloaded it, double click on
-executable, and select appropriate options during the installation process.
-To
+the executable, and select appropriate options during the installation process.
-standardize this documentation, we used the GUI installer and selected the
+To standardize this documentation, we used the GUI installer and selected the
 following options:

 - Screen 1: Install Python 3.x.x (32- or 64-bit)